Facilities and Services

 Your user name, password, and other personal identification gives access to campus technology.
 Keep this information secure, and do not give it to anyone else under any circumstance; you are responsible for all activity, calls, interactions, and content associated with your user accounts.

-From 11 p.m. to 6:30 a.m., if an emergency arises, parents may call (850) 478-8496.
-To make it easier for family members to reach you, give them your phone extension.
+To make it easier for family members to reach you, give them your room’s six-digit extension.
 Those who do not know an extension and call asking for a woman by name or asking for her phone number will be referred to our message center rather than being transferred directly to the room.
-The message center will call and e-mail the student with the message.
+The message center will e-mail the student with the message.

 Lost, damaged, or stolen telephone equipment will be billed at replacement cost.
 Any type of hookup to your telephone is not permitted.
 For problems or questions about telephone service, equipment, or billing statements, complete a Telecommunications Inquiry form available on Eagle’s Nest.

-Check your e-mail and voicemail regularly because your parents, faculty, or others on campus may need to communicate with you.
-You are responsible for information and announcements distributed through these sources.
+Check your e-mail regularly as faculty or staff may need to communicate with you.
+You are responsible for information and announcements distributed through your e-mail.

-Students are prohibited from electronic content rated teen, mature, or adult, and any content regardless of rating containing graphic violence, sensual or demonic themes, suggestive dress, foul language, or gambling.
+Students are prohibited from electronic content rated mature or adult, and any content regardless of rating containing graphic violence, sensual or demonic themes, suggestive dress, foul language, or gambling.
+Digital displays/monitors should not have the capability to receive TV programming.
 PCC reserves the right to check any electronic device if it is reported or suspected that e-mail messages, files, or media may be in violation of the policies and standards of the College.
 Devices may not be used to watch movies or TV.

 Internet and Social Media